Weak solutions for weak turbulence models in electrostatic plasmas: Introduction

-In order to pass the limit, the strong convergence of the gradient term is necessary.
-And that is the most challenging part.
-Similar problems has been tackled by Abdellaoui, Peral and Walias\cite{abdellaoui2015some}, where the nonlinear source contains a gradient term to some power.
+A major challenge arises in obtaining the strong convergence of the gradient square term, which is necessary for passing to the limit.
+Similar issues have been tackled by Abdellaoui, Peral and Walias\cite{abdellaoui2015some}, where the nonlinear source contains a gradient term to a positive power.
 A significant difference is that they require positive source, while in our problem, the gradient square term has a minus sign.
-Nevertheless, their proof for a.e. convergence can still be adopted if we can find an alternative way to prove the prerequisites.
+Nevertheless, their methods for almost everywhere convergence remain applicable, provided we can find an alternative way to obtain suitable estimates.

 The paper is organized as follows.
-In Section 2, we derive the equivalent porous medium equation and state the main result.
-In Section 3, we resort to the book of Ladyzenskaja\cite{ladyzhenskaya1968linear} for the maximum principle and the well-posedness of the strictly coercive approximate problems with parameter $n$.
-Section 4 aims at proving the regularity estimates uniform in parameter $n$, which paves the way to convergence results.
-In Section 5, the a.e. convergence of gradient term is proved, using the technique from Abdellaoui, Peral and Walias\cite{abdellaoui2015some}.
-The proof of main theorem is contained in Section 6.
-And we will further discuss the nontrivial equilibrium states in Section 7.
+Section \ref{sec_bg} introduces the physics background and mathematical motivation.
+In Section \ref{sec_pme}, we derive the equivalent porous medium equation and state the main result.
+In Section \ref{sec_extension}, we resort to the book of Ladyzenskaja et al.\cite{ladyzhenskaya1968linear} for the maximum principle and the well-posedness of the strictly coercive approximate problems with parameter $n$.
+Section \ref{sec_regularity} aims at proving the regularity estimates uniform in parameter $n$, which paves the way to convergence results.
+In Section \ref{sec_convergence}, the a.e. convergence of gradient term is proved, using the technique from Abdellaoui, Peral and Walias\cite{abdellaoui2015some}.
+The proof of main theorem is contained in Section \ref{sec_existence}.